szcompressor/sz/README.md

 This document simply introduces how to install and use the SZ compressor.
 More details can be found in doc/userguide.pdf.

-*OpenCL version can be found in the package, while this is a deprecated code for GPU.
+*OpenCL version can be found in the package, while this is a deprecated code for **GPU**.
 The optimized GPU code (in Cuda and Kokkos) is under developement, to be released later.*

 ## Installation